bittuphilip/MetaWeatherAPIProject/README.md

 # MetaWeatherAPIProject

-Framework helps to automate the Meta Weather API using BDD aaproach
+This Framework helps to automate the Meta Weather API using BDD aaproach

 ## Part One: